-Priority 1 Changes are critical and must be implemented immediately to mitigate critical risk to the organization.
+Priority 1 ratings are critical and must be implemented immediately in order to mitigate critical risk to the organization.
 The ECAB may be convened to address this priority.

-Priority 2 Changes have high priority and must be scheduled and implemented soon.
+Priority 2 ratings have high priority and must be scheduled and implemented soon.
 The ECAB may be convened to address this priority.

-Priority 3 Changes have moderate priority and may be considered a normal or standard change.
+Priority 3 ratings have moderate priority and may be considered a normal or standard change.

-Priority 4 Changes have low priority, low risk and result in a low impact to the organization.
-There is no urgency in mitigating the risk, though the change should be implemented.
+Priority 4 ratings have low priority, low risk and result in a low impact to the organization.
+There is no urgency in mitigating risk, though the change should be implemented.

-Priority 5 Changes have low priority, low risk, and a limited number of users are impacted.
+Priority 5 ratings have low priority, low risk, and a limited number of users are impacted.
 There is no urgency in mitigating risk and the work is not time sensitive.